Modular Jump Gaussian Processes: Global and LAGP Fits

 \subsection{Phantom}

 The left two panels of Figure \ref{fig:phanorig} show the predicted mean fits for the Phantom data set using global GP and LAGP models.

-Both fits are visually less accurate than the OLAGP fit in Figure \ref{fig:olagp} and Modular JGP fit in Figure \ref{fig:mjgp}.
-This is verified by the table of RMSE values in the right panel, which shows that both OLAGP and the Modular JGP produce more accurate predictions than either method.
+Both fits are visually less accurate than the OLAGP fit in Figure \ref{fig:olagp} and MJGP fit in Figure \ref{fig:mjgp}.
+This is verified by the table of RMSPE values in the right panel, which shows that both OLAGP and MJGP produce more accurate predictions than either method.
 The LAGP fit in the center panel also shows the selected neighborhoods for the same two predictive locations used in Sections \ref{sec:opt} and \ref{sec:mod}, $(-0.32,0.17)$ and $(0.39,0.34)$.
-Notice in particular that the neighborhood for $(0.39,0.34)$ contains points in both the orange and yellow regions, which explains why our prediction is inaccurate.
-We are able to select smaller and differently shaped neighborhoods using OLAGP and Modular JGP so that our predictions are more accurate.
-We can verify that OLAGP and the Modular JGP make more accurate predictions by looking at Figure \ref{fig:phantom_diff}, which shows the absolute difference between the mean predictions and the truth.
+Notice in particular that the neighborhood for $(0.39,0.34)$ contains points in both the red and yellow regions, which explains why our prediction is inaccurate.
+We are able to select smaller and differently shaped neighborhoods using OLAGP and MJGP so that our predictions are more accurate.
+We can verify that OLAGP and MJGP make more accurate predictions by looking at Figure \ref{fig:phantom_diff}, which shows the absolute difference between the mean predictions and the truth.

 Notice that the difference is largest along the manifold of discontinuity.